jasminepvo/100devs/journal.md

 - $ git push //Push To Remote Repository<br>
 - $ git pull //Pull Latest From Remote Repository<br>

-• SUPER REVIEW FRONT END CRASH COURSE 3:05:17 - <br>
+• SUPER REVIEW FRONT END CRASH COURSE 3:05:17 - 6:04:02 <br>

-- Modern javascript handles most of what jquery used to solve so not necessary to learn but easy to pick up if you have to.
+- Modern javascript handles most of what jquery used to solve so not necessary to learn but easy to pick up if you have to.<br>
 -

 • CodeWars - MUST DO A MINIMUM OF 1 A DAY<br>

+- Only look at a problem for 20 minutes, if you still don't get it.. look at the solution and add it to your ANKI then move on<br>
+- Start with the fundamentals only for a week 8kyu before trying the others to avoid getting overwhelmed.<br>
+- Push your code everyday!!!<br>

 ---